emerso2000/bci_ml_model/README.md

 ``conda env create -f environment.yml``
 Alternatively, use the `Anaconda Navigator GUI <https://docs.anaconda.com/anaconda/navigator/tutorials/manage-environments/#importing-an-environment>`_.

-To *activate* the environment, run ``conda activate multiagent_mdp`` before launching the Python IDE, or use the Anaconda Navigator GUI.
+To *activate* the environment, run ``conda activate bci`` before launching the Python IDE, or use the Anaconda Navigator GUI.